 ~The horse has not been shod/trimmed properly.

 ~The horse's mouth is out of alignment/balance with the TMJ joint and needs his teeth worked on by a qualified neuromuscular equine dentist.
-For more information on this subject we have an an article about Equine Neuromuscular Dentisry and there is a great DVD available by the country's leading expert, practitioner and instructor, Spencer LaFlure, you can contact him for a copy of the DVD, make an appointment for your horse or learn about the school where he teaches his amazing techniques at www.advancedwholehorsedentistry.com.
+For more information on this subject we have an an article about Equine Neuromuscular Dentisry and there is a great DVD available by the country's leading expert, practitioner and instructor, Spencer LaFlure, you can contact him for a copy of the DVD or order from us, make an appointment for your horse or learn about the school where he teaches his amazing techniques at www.advancedwholehorsedentistry.com.
 Spencer is the Albert Einstein of Equine Dentistry!!

 11. Equine Nutrition - we believe one of the most important aspects to what we should feed our horses should be based on keeping things as close to nature as possible honoring how their systems were designed.
 Do they eat soy, rice bran, molasses, garlic, apples, carrots etc. in nature?
 No!
 Many of these ingredients in processed feeds are causing a lot thyroid and metabolic issues.
 Because they are in captivity they often have systems of their body go out of balance due to chemical fly sprays and wormers, fluoride and chlorine in their water etc. We offer an evaluation service using mane hair samples combined with kinesiology to determine which systems are in need of support and balance in the priority each individual needs in what order.......for more information see our Equine Herb page.

 **We are very big fans of a holistic, whole-horse approach to prevention, evaluation, and treatment of horses (all animals & humans as well).
 We do love and appreciate what our open minded, talented veterinarians do for us all!!
 We strive to learn and share everything we can about all aspects of horses mental, emotional, and physical well being.

 Thank you for considering this information for the sake of all horses!